D1mY/hermes-router/hermes_galileosky/README.md

 # Hermes Galileosky device server
 ## About
-Application providing:
+Provides:

 * server for Galileosky devices TCP connections
-* transfering data from TCP packets to RabbitMQ queue, named by device `IMEI`
+* publishing data from TCP packets to RabbitMQ queue, named by `IMEI` of connected devices